Great Leaders Exercise Self-Discipline

 – Daniel Goldstein

 In general, leaders are required to juggle responsibilities.
 These responsibilities can include managing others, delegating work, engaging in problem solving or conflict resolution, and working on their own tasks and goals.
 With competing priorities, it can be difficult for a leader to find an unbroken block of time to focus their attention on any given task.
 Self-discipline is the ability to resist impulses, maintain focus, and see projects through to completion.
 It is categorized by a leader’s persistence and willpower in dedicating their attention to a task until it is satisfactorily finished.
-Leaders who are high on self-discipline are not easily distracted, and can maintain concentration despite other priorities or requirements for their attention.
+Leaders who are high on self-discipline are not easily distracted.
+They can maintain concentration despite other priorities or requirements for their attention.

 In assessing your level of self-discipline, ask yourself the following questions: